"I am the way, the truth, and the life. No one comes to the Father except through Me"

 The Bible is divided into two sections, the Old Testament and the New Testament.
 The Old Testament is Before Christ (hence the BC acronym), and the New Testament is of Jesus' life, his death, and After Death (AD).

 Both books are equally important!
 However some people/churches only discuss/preach the New Testament.
 They believe that this is now the only relevant section of the Bible, but this is incorrect.
 Jesus spoke and taught from the Old Testament.
 The rules and laws of the Old Testament are still valid today.
 Another way to think of it, Jesus "completed" the bible, so the New Testament is the completed version of the entire Bible.
+Matthew 5:17-18, "Do not think that I came to destroy the Law or the Prophets.
+I did not come to destroy but to fulfill.
+For assuredly, I say to you, till heaven and earth pass away, one jot or tittle will by no means pass from the law till all is fulfilled."

 Much like going to school, kids complete elementary school, then continue on to middle or Jr high, then high school, and then college.
 And what you learned in elementary school is not forgotten or no longer valid anymore.
 Why would the Bible be any different?